kldorseyNU/FDC1004/README.md

 ## Limitations
  * This code has only been tested on the Adafruit ESP32 Feather V2 microcontroller.
 It may not work on other 3.3 V microcontrollers.
  * Potential bug when the FDC1004 is reading single (not repeated) measurements where it will read incorrectly.
-If you are getting unexpected behavior from the single read example, push the continuous example first and then singleread.
+If you are getting unexpected behavior from the single read example, push the continuous example first and then the single read example.

 ## Single-ended capacitance (channel to ground) or differential (channel to channel) readings:
  * If first pin and second pin in configureMeasurement and triggerMeasurement functions are the same, it assumes a sigle-ended measurement